Sound-Made-for-Listening/resources/Music/DAWs.md

 ### Paid
 * [Ableton Live](https://www.ableton.com/en/live/) - known for its Session View and live looping capabilities.
 Cycling '74 Max is built into it, allowing you to create patches and devices that run directly in Live.
+* [Bitwig] - resembles Ableton Live in many ways.
+Known for The Grid, a built-in modular environment that allows you to create custom instruments and effects.
+Offers a Linux version.
 * [Renoise](https://www.renoise.com/) - probably the most advanced tracker-oriented DAW available at present.
+Offers a Linux version.